 When news broke Tuesday that the brother of the Parkland shooter was able to trespass on the Marjory Stoneman Douglas High School grounds, Alhadeff underscored the need for better security at schools.
 "How can we, as parents, feel safe when things like this happen?
 And how can our children relax and learn?"
 Alhadeff asked.
 "Schools must start being more vigilant."

-Though Alhadeff's organisation is just getting started, her daughter's memory is already leading to change.
+Though Alhadeff's organization is just getting started, her daughter's memory is already leading to change.
 The state of New Jersey (where the Alhadeffs lived a few years ago) passed a bill named the Alyssa Law, which will institute panic alarms in the state's schools.
 (The bill was created after the shooting at Sandy Hook Elementary School, but was vetoed twice by former NJ Governor Chris Christie.)

 Beyond instituting safety measures, Alhadeff believes that engaging parents is key.
 Troubled students like the parkland shooter can't be ignored, she says and it's important that parents remain vigilant about what they're children are doing — particularly on social media.
 Though the past cannot be changed, other children can be protected and saved going forward.